abhiisfamiliar/stark-anatomy/docs/index.md

 ## Questions and Discussion

-The best place for questions and discussion is on the [community forum of the zero-knowledge podcast](https://community.zeroknowledge.fm).
+The best place for questions and discussion is [the ZKHack Discord](https://discord.com/invite/5FQymwzAnf).

 ## Acknowledgements